 The fourth higher level plan water resource target is to "manage approximately 5 lakes as quality lakes for wilderness fisheries; priority area for Lake Management Planning."
 For the 1998-2002 forest development plans, the previous designated environment official did not approve any proposals in the immediate vicinity of lakes because no lake management plan was in place.
 For the 1999-2003 forest development plans, the Horsefly Forest district provided a lake management plan to guide development.
 It identified six lakes in the Quesnel Lake sub-unit as "class A" lakes (harvesting is prohibited in the immediate vicinity of those lakes).
-The Board considered the lake management plans did not propose harvesting within the areas where the management guidelines of the lake management plan applied.
-The 1999-2003 forest development plans applied applied.
-The 1999-2003 forest development plan applied.
-The 1999-2003 forest development plans are plan applied.
+The Board considered the lake management plan's class A lakes to be "quality lakes" under the higher level plan.
+The forest development plans did not propose harvesting within the areas where the management guidelines of the lake management plan applied.
 The 1999-2003 forest development plans were therefore consistent with the lake management plan and with the higher level plan's target for lake management.